 Rosi Mittermaier of West Germany nearly swept the women's alpine skiing events at the 1976 Winter Olympics, earning golds in downhill and slalom and a silver in giant slalom, missing a third gold by 0.13 seconds.
 She retired from international competition at age 25 following the 1976 season.

 Today, Mittermaier, 63, works for several charities and occasionally as a commentator for German television for major sporting events.
 She established a charitable foundation to aid children with rheumatism in 2000.
-Married to fellow alpine skier Christian Neureuther, winner of six World Cup slalom races himself, she is seen here in January 2014.
+Married to fellow alpine skier Christian Neureuther, the winner of six World Cup slalom races himself, she is seen here in January 2014.

 At the 1968 Winter Olympics in Grenoble, France, American figure skater Peggy Fleming built up a huge lead after the compulsory figures and easily won the first-place votes of all nine judges.
 It was the only gold medal the U.S. won during the 1968 games and the first since a February 1961 plane crash that killed the entire U.S. Figure Skating Team.
 Fleming also finished sixth at the 1964 Olympics and was a three-time world champion from 1966 to 1968.